appuio/website/content/homepage/index.en.md

   ### High security standards

   APPUiO is using SELinux, Let’s Encrypt and offers Federation Authentication (LDAP connection).
-Data on the Public Platform is stored in ISO-certificated data-centres in Switzerland.
+Data can be stored in ISO-certificated data-centres in Switzerland.
 * ![Reduce costs](advantages/advantage6.svg)

   ### Reduce costs